Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-220.
 Prelicense education course requirements.

 A prelicense education course must be a minimum of 35 hours.
-The syllabus for each type of prelicense education course shall encompass the following subject areas and include methods for identification and inspection, safety and maintenance, and standards for material selection and installation procedures, as applicable:
+The syllabus for each type of prelicense education course must encompass the following subject areas and include methods for identification and inspection, safety and maintenance, and standards for material selection and installation procedures, as applicable:

 1. Site conditions;